Before Leaving to Study Abroad

-- Get plenty of sleep, exercise and healthy meals.
+- Get plenty of sleep, exercise and eat healthy meals.

 - Acknowledge that culture shock is normal and will pass.
-If these feelings increase in severity, seek help from your Trip Faculty Advisor.
+If these feelings increase in severity, seek help from your Study Abroad Faculty Director.
 If you are not receiving the help you need, contact the Office of International Affairs right away.

 Stereotypes and prejudices

 Studying overseas includes dealing with your host culture’s stereotypes about you and coming to grips with your own stereotypes about the host culture.
 It is necessary to recognize that not everyone in your host country is going to behave like a character out of a comic book.
 For example, not all Australians dress like Crocodile Dundee, and not all Chinese know martial arts.
 Keep in mind some stereotypes of “typical” Americans:

 - Loud, rude, boastful